Collecting equality data: guidance for solicitors delivering legal aid

 Equality data is important evidence that we use to highlight issues about the operation of legal aid and to advise the Scottish Government about the reform of legal aid.
 Reforms will bring improvements to you and your clients.

-Why we need to collect equality data?
+Why do we need to collect equality data?

-Currently, we receive a response to the equalities questions in only 4% of applications.
 This is too low and does not give us sufficient equalities data about who is applying for legal aid.

 We do not use the equality monitoring data to make decisions about individual applications for legal aid.